jiehyunjkim/bash-genomics/episodes/01-introduction.md

 The press the `Enter` key.
 If it asks you to confirm the server identity or ssh key certificate (which should happen the first time you log in), type yes and press the `Enter` key.
 When prompted, type in your UMass Boston email password and the `Enter` key.

+You can learn more about [research computing at UMass Boston here](https://www.umb.edu/rc/hpc/).

 After logging in, you will see a screen showing something like this:

 ```output